elisagdelope/Python-Pandas-and-Plotly/README.md

-# Data analysis with Jupyter Notebook, Pandas and Plotly
+# Data wrangling & analysis with Jupyter Notebook, Pandas and Plotly

-## PyLadiesBcn November meetup
+This repo contains material for data wrangling and analysis with Python, including handling jupyter notebooks, pandas and matplotlib packages for data processing and visualization.
+This material should be useful for practitioners with basic experience in programming languages such as Matlab, R or other programming languages, and/or those having taken already some first steps in Python.
+Credit for this material should go to PyLadiesBcn.

 # Installation: the environment